-A second reason for a consolidated approach was that well into the 20th century political involvement in elect functions was more widely accepted.
-Gradually the public in different countries came to insist that certain of the process needed to be free of partisanship. events leading to such demands.
+A second reason for a consolidated approach was that well into the 20th century, political involvement in electoral functions was more widely accepted.
+Gradually, however, the public in different countries came to insist that if democracy was to work properly, certain areas of the electoral process needed to be free of partisanship.
+The events leading up to such demands were often precipitated by scandals.

-Finally, in earlier decades elections were much simpler events than they became by the end of the century.
-Over time elect process became professionalized, relied on ever-changing technologies and political practices, and involved raising large sums of money. lect management became a more technical and complicated process that called upon more knowledge and skills.
+Finally, in earlier decades, elections were much simpler events than they became by the end of the century.
+Over time, the electoral process became professionalized, relied on ever-changing technologies and political practices, and involved raising large sums of money.
+The number of election laws and their specialized content increased in response to these trends, especially in the field of campaign finance regulation.
+In short, electoral management became a more technical and complicated process that called upon more in depth knowledge and skills that would normally not be found in a regular department of government.

-Canada was the first of the four abinet-parliamentary systems to establish an independent EMB.
-This took place in 1920 with the appointment of a hief lectoral fficer as an agent of Parliament who would not come under the authority of a minister and would be located outside the departmental framework of government.
-The other three Westminster systems were slower to abandon the government model in favour of a more independent body.
-Australia operated its elections out of a separate branch of government from 1902 to 1984 when it transferred responsibility to an independent commission.
-Zealand had a hief lectoral fficer, who had responsibility for elections and candidates, but the was located in the Ministry of Justice.
+Canada was the first of the four Cabinet-parliamentary systems to establish an independent EMB.
+This took place in 1920 with the appointment of a chief electoral officer as an agent of Parliament who would not come under the authority of a minister and who would be located outside the departmental framework of government.
+The other three Westminster-style systems were slower to abandon the government model in favour of a more independent body.
+Australia operated its elections out of a separate branch of government from 1902 to 1984, when it transferred responsibility to an independent commission.
+New Zealand had a chief electoral officer, who had responsibility for elections and candidates, but the position was located in the Ministry of Justice.
 Separate agencies responsible for the regulation of parties and the education of voters and for voter registration also existed.
-In 2010 these functions were consolidated in an independent commission.
-In the UK, responsibility for elections resided in the Home Office, a department of government until 2000 when an independent commission was created.
+In 2010, these functions were consolidated in an independent commission.
+In the UK, responsibility for elections resided in the Home Office, a department of government, until 2000, when an independent commission was created.

-In summary, outside Canada, reliance upon arms-length, independent EMBs is a relatively recent development.
-As discussed below the mechanisms for insulating each from undue political pressures are somewhat different in each countryhe requirement for ultimate democratic accountability through the political process has some limits on freedom and autonomy.
-The exposure to political pressures varies among the and over time individual agencies have been more or less free of political controversy.
+In summary, outside Canada, reliance upon arm’s-length, independent EMBs in Cabinet-parliamentary systems is a relatively recent development.
+As discussed below, the mechanisms for insulating each EMB from undue political pressures are somewhat different in each country, and the requirement for ultimate democratic accountability through the political process has placed some limits on each EMB’s freedom and autonomy.
+The exposure to political pressures varies among the EMBs, and, over time, individual agencies have been more or less free of political controversy.

-The approach to the governance of the elect process in the US is fundamentally different from the abinet-parliamentary model.
-The US has a national political system based on separation of power and checks and balances among the executive, legislative and judicial branches.
+The approach to the governance of the electoral process in the US is fundamentally different from the Cabinet-parliamentary model.
+The US has a national political system based on separation of power and on checks and balances among the executive, legislative and judicial branches.
 These arrangements are meant to prevent possible abuses of power and to make it very difficult to undertake any government action that might be seen to threaten personal liberty.

-Dispersed authority and divided government in the US has produced a fragmented approach to the legislative, regulatory, guidance and implementation roles in the processes for residenticeresident the two ouses of Congress.
-The US Congress both the House of Representatives and especially the Senate is far more powerful than arliaments typically in abinet-parliamentary systems.
-As reported in the US case study, Congress has been very mindful of its constitutional prerogatives and aggressive in asserting them in the design and operation of .
+Dispersed authority and divided government in the US has produced a fragmented approach to the legislative, regulatory, guidance and implementation roles in the processes for electing the president and vice-president as well as the two Houses of Congress.
+The US Congress – both the House of Representatives and especially the Senate – is far more powerful than parliaments typically are in Cabinet-parliamentary systems.
+As reported in the US case study, Congress has been very mindful of its constitutional prerogatives and aggressive in asserting them in the design and operation of EMBs.